 What is an RCD?

-An RCD, or residual current device, is a device which is designed to prevent persons and livestock from receiving a fatal electric shock if something live is touched, such as a bare wire, or live metal work of items such as washing machines under fault conditions.
+An RCD, or residual current device, is a device which is designed to prevent persons and livestock from receiving a fatal electric shock if contact is made with a live conductor, such as a bare wire, or live metal work of items such as washing machines under fault conditions.
 It can also provide some protection against electrical fires.
-RCDs offer a level of personal protection that ordinary fuses and circuit-breakers cannot provide.
+RCDs offer a level of protection that ordinary fuses and circuit-breakers cannot provide.

 What do RCD`s actually do?